nskatti1/Fast-Robots/docs/lab3.rst

    :width: 50%
    :alt: Dual TOF Sensor Setup

-9. In future labs, the code must run quickly (no hanging)
+Task 9: In future labs, the code must run quickly (no hanging)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
  **Non-Blocking Measurements:**
   I wrote code to continuously print the Artemis clock to Serial and only print new data from each sensor when it’s available: